Cinnamon Cockatiel vs White-Faced Cockatiel: Key Differences

 Molting is a natural process for cockatiels, during which they shed old feathers and grow new ones.
 Both cinnamon and white-faced cockatiels require extra care during this time, including a diet high in protein and regular misting to help with feather growth.

-The Joy of Cockatiel Companionship
+The Joy of Cockatiel Companionship: Wonderful Companions

 Owning a cockatiel, whether cinnamon or white-faced, is a rewarding experience.
 These birds are known for their affectionate nature and can form strong bonds with their owners.
 They are not just pets but become part of the family.